regellosigkeitsaxiom/image-viewer/README.md

 ## How to launch
 It does not have any GUI whatsoever and intended to be invoked from command line.
 It does not have any options and treats all input as a list of files.
-If there is only one file, and it is a directory, it will descend and load all files from it.
-It is recursive.
+If there is only one file, and it is a directory, it will descend and load all files from it; it is recursive.
 If there aren't any, it loads all files from current directory.

 ## What to do with it